schapsl/sqlreport/README.md

 * description and a
 * position as number.

-The position has to matcht the position of the dedicated placeholder in the query.
+The position has to match the position of the dedicated placeholder in the query.

 ## License